 Arts Advisory Committee

-Public art recommendations and related excerpts from San Pedro’s Waterfront Connectivity Plan prepared for the Port of LA and Harbor Commission in 2023
+Public art recommendations from San Pedro’s Waterfront Connectivity Plan prepared for the Port of LA and Harbor Commission in 2023

 Projects developed previously by Unycyn Civic Arts